Politics, Philosophy and Public Affairs (PPPA)

 - University of Copenhagen (Denmark)

-PPPA also participates in the 4EU+ programme, which allows students to attend online courses offered by the European universities which are part of the 4EU+ European University Alliance: https://4euplus.eu/4EU-1.html
+PPPA also participates in the 4EU+ programme, which allows students to take online courses offered by the European universities that are part of the 4EU+ European University Alliance: https://4euplus.eu/4EU-1.html

 Immatricolazione

-A Bachelor's degree or an equivalent Italian or foreign degree is required for admission.
+A Bachelor's degree or equivalent Italian or foreign qualification is required for admission.

-All applicants with a Bachelor's degree in Philosophy (L-5 or equivalent Italian or foreign degree) or Political sciences and international relations (L-36 or equivalent Italian or foreign degree) will be considered for admission.
+All applicants with a Bachelor's degree in Philosophy (L-5 or equivalent Italian or foreign degree) or Political Science and International Relations (L-36 or equivalent Italian or foreign degree) will be considered for admission.

 Proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR) is required for admission.